khadibd/Connect-Four-Console-Game-Python-OOP/README.md

-\# Connect Four Game in Python
+# Connect Four Game in Python

-This is a simple \*\*Connect Four\*\* game implemented in Python using object-oriented programming.
+This is a simple Connect Four game implemented in Python using object-oriented programming.
 The game allows two players to take turns and place their tokens (`X` or `O`) in a 6x7 grid.
 The first player to connect four tokens horizontally, vertically, or diagonally wins!

-\## Features
+## Features

-\- 6x7 game board displayed in the console.
+- 6x7 game board displayed in the console.

-\- Two-player mode (no AI, human vs human).
+- Two-player mode (no AI, human vs human).

-\- Input validation for column selection.
+- Input validation for column selection.

-\- Automatic checking for winning conditions in all directions.
+- Automatic checking for winning conditions in all directions.

-\## How to Run
+## How to Run

-1\.
-Clone this repository:
+1. Clone this repository: